alphagov/sd-researchlab-booking/readme.md

 Client access is controlled via a `jwt` stored in the browser `localStorage`.
 Initial emails (for registration verification) and texts (security codes) are using the [GDS Notify api](https://www.notifications.service.gov.uk).

-The following environment variables will be needed in your `server.env`:
+The following environment variables will be needed:

 ```
 MONGODB_URI=